shaddow1201/CredentialVerify/README.md

 6. testSelectInvalidOrgApplicantCount - Checks a call to Applicant Count by a non credential org.

 I can think of many more tests (like pausable testing, and others), beyond Unit testing and into Functional Testing.
-The react site helped with my Javascript, and so i'll work on that to begin some functional tests.
-Round 2 will also include further access control tightening through the use of modifiers beyond onlyOwner.
-Note: this is round one of likely three, before i'll be 'satisfied' with the final set of contracts.
+As to functional testing, I spent several hours testing in Remix.
+The react site helped with my Javascript, and so i'll take what i learned on that and begin some functional tests.
+Further work will include further access control tightening through the use of modifiers beyond onlyOwner.

 ## By-Hand Testing